What government accounts do I need for employees? (Employee Series)

 State Unemployment Division

-Unemployment is generally going to be paid to the state where the employee works if they are usually working in one state.
+Unemployment is generally going to be paid to the state where the employee works if they are working in one state.
 If they work in multiple states, there are additional tests to perform to know where to submit the unemployment tax.

 There are roughly 15 states that also have some variation of a local income tax withholding on wages.
 These can be called a variation of things from simply “Income Tax” or “Wage Tax” to “Occupational Privilege Tax” (literally for the privilege of having an occupation).

 These can also be school district taxes.
 Sometimes it’s one or the other, and sometimes it’s both.
 If you’re hiring an employee in any of those states, be sure to diligently do your research.
-This is the best website we have found to get started: Tax Foundation (2023).

 Sometimes your payroll software will withhold and remit these for you, other times it will not.
 It’s an important thing to note when choosing a software.
 The software may also alert you to taxes that you may need to withhold.

 In addition to these local taxes, the state or locality may have additional items to be withheld from the employee or a tax incurred by your company.
 These can be things like state disability insurance, family leave insurance, and others that are too specific to add individually.
-For the majority of these you will be notified by the state when you register for withholding or unemployment, or your payroll software will notify you of the additional withholding or tax.
-But it’s still important to do your own research.

-New Hire Reporting & Employment Eligibililty Verification
+New Hire Reporting & Employment Eligibility Verification

 The last things that we’ll mention are the New Hire Reporting requirements and Employment Eligibility Verification (Form I-9) process.

-The New Hire reporting requirement is often a different state agency that you may need to register with.
-New Hire reporting ensures that if an individual is hired, the state is notified so they can cross-reference if there are any garnishments necessary on their wages.
-This can be things like child support, or unpaid income taxes or fines, or other items.
-You’re required to report all new hires generally within a few days of hire.
+To fulfill the New Hire Reporting requirement, you might need to register with an entirely separate state agency.
+New Hire Reporting ensures that the state gets notified when an individual is hired, allowing the state to cross-reference records and check to see if there are any garnishments necessary on that employee’s wages.
+This can include situations such as child support, unpaid income taxes or fines, or other items.

 No assurance is given that the information provided in this blog is comprehensive in its coverage or that it’s suitable in dealing with each individual’s particular situation.
 This blog article exists to provide general information only and does not constitute tax or legal advice, and cannot be used or substituted for tax or legal advice.
 Savvy Bird Consulting, LLC is not responsible for the implementation or outcomes this material may have.